travelens/trip-template/README.md

 It is open source (MIT licence), and trips created using this template should be deployed using Github Pages as a subsite underneath the travelens master site eg. `travelens.github.io/trip`.

+The site supports search via Fuse.js, sitemap, rss, SEO tags.
+The sitemap, rss and fuse search indexes are meant to be copied into the parent site (travelens) rather than used directly.

 The site design is based on [Digizu's TailwindCSS templates](https://templates.digizu.co.uk/), particularly Impulse.

 ## 🚀 Project Structure